 One of the aphorisms I hate (and I tell my class this) is, history repeats itself.
 That's just lazy analysis.
 If history repeats itself, it's because we write it that way.
 But there is no denying similarities between certain events--and it's in those similarities that we can start the discussion of lessons (like the Philippine American War and the current wars).
-So instead I use Mark Twain's version: History does not repeat itself, but it does rhyme (and Mark Twain is part of Filipino American history).
+So instead I use Mark Twain's version: History does not repeat itself, but it does rhyme (and Mark Twain is part of Filipino American history).The best part was when I told them that now when they see the movie, they'll think of my class.
+HaHa.

 Tomorrow: Lessons (End of the semester, Part 3)